 What about people who have recovered and are retesting as positive for COVID-19?
 Is it possible that convalescent plasma donors might still be positive for the virus and contagious, but not symptomatic?

 Every convalescent plasma donor will be pre-screened by telephone and must meet all eligibility criteria and be symptom free for a minimum of 28 days before their donation appointment is booked.
 The recovery period for COVID-19 is about 14 days.
 This time frame has been doubled to 28 days for convalescent plasma donors only to ensure they have higher levels of antibodies for COVID-19 in their plasma and that they have fully recovered from the virus without requiring confirmatory lab testing by public health.

-While our understanding of this novel virus continues to grow, many scientists agree that someone who retests as positive for COVID-19 actually received a false-negative result from their previous test for the virus.
+While our understanding of this novel virus continues to grow, the most recent information indicates that, while it is possible to become infected a second time with SARS-CoV-2, it is a rare phenomenon.
+Many scientists agree that someone who retests as positive for COVID-19 more likely received a false-negative result from their previous test for the virus.
 A nasopharyngeal swab is used to collect a sample from the very back of the nasal cavity, where it is rotated and wiggled around.
 This can be difficult for clinicians to perform and uncomfortable for patients, so the swab may not have collected enough genetic material to test positive.
 In addition, after recovery, a nucleic acid test (NAT) is also sensitive enough to detect pieces of dead virus — which are no longer contagious — lingering in the body after the infection has cleared.

 How are convalescent plasma donors pre-screened prior to coming to give plasma?